 Timeframes for summer placement programme

-Applications for summer placements are reviewed in February and March each year.
+Applications close for the summer placement scheme on 31 January and are reviewed in February and March each year.
 We do not require candidates to attend any interviews or assessments for a placement with us.

 If you are successful in securing a summer placement you will be assessed by your two supervisors who will recommend whether you should be considered for a training contract with us.
 If recommended, you will be invited to attend a first stage assessment centre for training contracts.
 Our assessment centres take place across the end of July and beginning of August.